Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    Enterprise Edition will permit the creation, storage, and use of arbitrarily many keys.

--  On the client host, run the `signerd` binary from Chain, updating the module number in the command for each host.
+-  On the client host, run the `signerd` binary from Chain (update the module number in the command for each host).
    - `MODULE=1 KEY_IDENT=prv0 XPRV_KEY_IDENT=xprv0 signerd`

    This launches an HTTP+JSON server listening for `/sign-transaction`